schlackt/DHM-deconvolution/image-deconvolution-master/README.md

 DHM Deconvolution Plugin
 ========================

 This plugin is meant to deconvolve reconstructed DHM images.
-It contains five subplugins:
+It contains six subplugins:
-Make Point Image, Create Hyperstack, Wiener Filter, ER Deconvolution, and Get Error.
+Make Point Image, Create Hyperstack, Wiener Filter, ER Deconvolution, Get Error, and Resize PSF.
 Make Point Image allows the user to create a simple image that contains a central dot.
 This plugin helps the user create point spread functions (PSFs).
 Create Hyperstack can be used to reformat images so they are compatible with the deconvolution plugins.
 Wiener Filter deconvolves images using the Wiener method, and ER Deconvolution deconvolves images using entropy regularization.
 Get Error computes the percent error of a deconvolved image.
+Resize PSF allows the user to take an arbitrarily sized PSF and put it into the desired size for deconvolution.
 Each of these plugins are described in greater detail below.

 ## Make Point Image